k8gb-io/k8gb/docs/local.md

 ...
 ...
 ;; ANSWER SECTION:
 localtargets-roundrobin.cloud.example.com.
 30 IN A 172.16.0.3
 localtargets-roundrobin.cloud.example.com.
-30 IN A    172.16.0.4
-localtargets-roundrobin.cloud.example.com.
 30 IN A 172.16.0.2
-localtargets-roundrobin.cloud.example.com.
-30 IN A    172.16.0.5
 ...
 ...
 localtargets-roundrobin.cloud.example.com.
-30 IN A    172.16.0.8
+30 IN A 172.16.0.5
 localtargets-roundrobin.cloud.example.com.
-30 IN A    172.16.0.6
-localtargets-roundrobin.cloud.example.com.
-30 IN A    172.16.0.7
-localtargets-roundrobin.cloud.example.com.
-30 IN A    172.16.0.9
+30 IN A 172.16.0.4
 ```
 Both clusters have [podinfo](https://github.com/stefanprodan/podinfo) installed on the top.
 Run following command and check if you get two json responses.